 Good to know

-Nike SB Dunk Low Pro History
+Nike SB Dunk Low Pro black pigeon

 The Nike Dunk became popular with the college audiences when they released the Nike College Color program in 1985.
 They released the school colorways to allow the fans to support their college teams from head to toe.
 They used the slogan “Be True to your School” to help advertise this campaign.

-The Nike SB Dunk displays a padded tongue and collar with the Nike Zoom Air in the heel and special traction.
+The Nike SB Dunk displays a padded tongue and collar with the Nike Zoom Air in the heel and special and durable traction.
 However, this model was not embraced by the consumers well.
-Thus, Nike opted to introduce four other models, SB Angus, SB FC, SB Delta Force and SB URL.
+Thus Nike opted to introduce four other models, SB Angus, SB FC, SB Delta Force, and SB URL.
 But just like the SB Dunk, these shoes did not sell well either.

 - It has an injected Phylon midsole for superior cushioning for that all-day comfort.